bakerstu/openmrn/boards/microchip-pic32mx-generic/README.md

   running at the appropriate frequency.
 This is a problem due to the CAN clock being incorrectly set when running inside the debugger.

+### Connecting via JTAG

+It seems that using an Olimex ARM-USB-TINY-H emulator it is possible to connect to the PIC32 with JTAG.
+The same software needs to be used as above.
+The wiring is in the datasheet: RB10,11,12,13 for TMS, TDO, TCK, TDI, respectively.
+The reset does not need to be connected.

+Connecting, pausing, running, backtrace, memory evaluation works fine.

+Breakpoints do not seem to work.

 ## Drivers

 Driver sources are located at `src/freertos_drivers/pic32mx`.